slice/nixfiles/README.md

 };
 ```

-See that file for further details.
+Check out that file for more details.